 # Unprecedented Surge: South Africa’s Petrol Prices Rise 14%

 Starting midnight on May 6th, 2026, South African motorists will face a staggering **14% increase** in petrol prices.
 This jump is not just a fleeting inconvenience but signals deeper economic turmoil fueled by ongoing global conflicts, particularly the fallout from the Iran war.
+Such a significant surge underscores increasing instability in global fuel markets and threatens various economic sectors in South Africa.

 ## The Driving Forces Behind the Increase

-According to the Department of Mineral and Petroleum Resources (DMPR), the increases will see petrol prices rise by R3.27 per litre, bringing the cost to R26.52—almost reaching the record peak established in July 2022.
-Diesel, too, is feeling the brunt, with a hike of R6.19 per litre, propelling it to R32.09 per litre.
+According to the Department of Mineral and Petroleum Resources (DMPR), the increases will see petrol prices rise by **R3.27** per litre, bringing the cost to **R26.52**—almost reaching the record peak established in July 2022.
+Similarly, diesel is experiencing a dramatic adjustment with a hike of **R6.19** per litre, pushing it to **R32.09** per litre.
+This rise in fuel costs comes in parallel with a notable increase in the global benchmark Brent crude oil price, which escalated from **$93.67 to $101**.

 ### The Inflation Impact

-Fuel prices are a direct contributor to inflation and as such, this increase is likely to exacerbate existing economic conditions.
-With the added costs of transportation and goods pushing prices higher across the board, the prospects of more significant inflation loom large.
-Economists and analysts are already eyeing the **South African Reserve Bank (SARB)**, anticipating a possible rate hike at the upcoming Monetary Policy Committee (MPC) meeting later this month.
+Economists and analysts are already eyeing the **South African Reserve Bank (SARB)**, anticipating a possible rate hike at the upcoming Monetary Policy Committee (MPC) meeting later this month in response to inflationary pressures.

 ### A Small Silver Lining: Temporary Fuel Levy Relief